jwstegemann/fritz2/www/src/pages/docs/20_Fundamentals.md

 The predefined `update` handler (which simply replaces the store's content with a new value) is often not sufficient for all use cases.
-So fritz2 allows the definition of custom handlers like the one above, which simply takes the old state, capitalizes it and sets the result as new value.
+So fritz2 allows the definition of custom handlers like the one above, which simply takes the old state, capitalizes it, and sets the result as new value.

 ### Identifying Data